SchemeServe and the General Data Protection Regulation

 We take our responsibilities under GDPR seriously.
-That’s why we have started on a programme to identify what changes we need to make to be compliant with the GDPR, and are working to get them done in time for May this year.
-Here is a quick summary of what we’ve done to date:
+That’s why we have a programme to identify what changes we need to make to be compliant with the GDPR by May 24th this year and what we will do going beyond that date.
+Here is a quick summary:

 - We spent 2 days with a couple of lawyers that wrote the GDPR, to make sure we have it ‘from the horses mouth’.

-- Our developers and security people are making the necessary changes/improvements to SchemeServe.
+- Our developers and security people are making a few necessary changes/improvements to SchemeServe.

 - The offering of independent Data Protection impact assessments and Data Protection Officers to our customers

-- Update our data breach handling processes so they fall in line with whats needed for GDPR.
+- Updated our data breach handling processes so the notices we provide fall in line with whats needed for GDPR.

-- Running some company wide, and customer facing data protection training relating to using SchemeServe.
+- Ran some company wide, and customer facing data protection training relating to using SchemeServe.